jssteinberg/some-makeup/README.md

 *Changes from Floor Typography CSS v22:*

-- CSS reorganized in new files: fix.css, do.css, space.css and flow.css.
-	- Updated fix and normalize (do.css), more tested.
+- Updated default CSS revising and normalizing, more tested.
 - Less files and features, more quality.
 - `--line-span` var for headings (not `--h…-min-font-size`).
 - `--space` var for controlling spacing (not `--spacer`).
 	- Space is not removed for sub-lists (would cause unexpected list styles if parent list was styled unconventional.
 Rather remove margin for sub-lists in containers of choice).